 We were initially worried about bringing back to Australia wooden articles.
-But it is actually not a problem as long as it is for personal use and the wood has no insect or other contamination.
-The website of the Australian government states: “Imported articles need to be clean, free of bark, insects, soil or other contaminants (look for holes and sawdust as this may indicate that your article contains insect pests).”
+But it is not a problem as long as it is for personal use and the wood has no insect or other contamination.
+The Australian government website states: “Imported articles need to be clean, free of bark, insects, soil or other contaminants (look for holes and sawdust as this may indicate that your article contains insect pests).”
 Visit the Australian Government website or the website of the government of the country you are visiting next for more information.

 Jewellery is another excellent local craft souvenir idea when visiting New Caledonia.
 They usually make necklaces, earrings and bracelets with shells.
 But New Caledonia is also reputed for real pearls if you have a bigger budget.

-You will also find beautiful weaved objects in New Caledonia, from decorative ornaments to plates, hats, and bags.
+You will also find beautiful woven objects in New Caledonia, from decorative ornaments to plates, hats, and bags.
 Local people use them a lot.
 We never came across a person selling them.
 But I remember our host in Ouvea put visitors in contact with a woman from his tribe so they could make an order.

 I love the colourful clothes people wear on the islands.
 So I wanted to bring a “mission dress” home as a New Caledonia souvenir.
 I was a bit disappointed not to be able to find one that fitted me.
 I opted for a beautiful top with a Melanesian design from the Lyne Creations stall at the Port Moselle Market (near the bar).
 A few of her tops are available in the duty-free shop at the international airport, but they didn’t look as good as the one I got in town.
 There’s also a shop in the city (rue Jacques Iékawé).

-If you are in Noumea, you can visit the Handicraft Market (rue James Cook).
+In Noumea, you can visit the Handicraft Market (rue James Cook).
 You can see artisans at work and purchase their products.
 If you are near Baie de la Moselle (not far from the famous Port Moselle market), have a look at the Atelier des Femmes.
 It is a boutique of local crafts located Quai Jule Ferry.